joydnoah/ionic-tutorial/README.md

 Ionic tutorial App

-To use it enter the folder and run ionic serve
+To run the app local enter the folder and run: ionic serve